chartersamster/HackintoshUTM/README.md

 After you save and start the VM for the first time, just follow the steps as you normally would do when using OpenCore on real hardware.

 # Info regarding using UTM for this guide
 If you want to use the UTM (not UTM SE) method you have to acknowledge that you must enable JIT every time you close the app.
-You can [refer to this site](https://jkcoxson.com/jitstreamer) for steps on how to enable JIT.
+You can [refer to this site](https://jkcoxson.com/jitstreamer) (*deprecated, download StikDebug from the App Store, it's the easiest way) for steps on how to enable JIT.

 If you have an iPhone X or older, you can jailbreak with palera1n and enable JIT without any problems.